Requests for changes to parking restrictions are dealt with in one of three ways.

 - Phases of the Parking Action Plan - individual locations in different parish/towns across the Borough are grouped together for consideration.

-- Access driven amendments - minor alterations to accommodate changes to the Highway, new dropped kerbs and Disabled Persons Parking Bays.
+- Minor amendments - to accommodate changes to the Highway, new dropped kerbs and Disabled Persons Parking Bays.

 Locations for consideration are received from members of the public, parish councils, borough councillors, emergency services, other council services, and others.